Skip to Content

 MB BCh BAO Medicine | Undergraduate Student | Dubai, UAE & India

-I'm a second-year undergraduate medical student at Queen's, originally from India; however, I've lived in Dubai, UAE, for the past 15 years.
+I'm an undergraduate medical student at Queen's, originally from India; however, I've lived in Dubai, UAE, for the past 15 years.
 I am part of a few medical societies, namely Scrubs surgical society, SWOT, and QUB Cardiology society.
 Alongside these academic endeavours, I'm a committee member for the French society and thoroughly enjoy reading, horse riding, and volunteering in the community whenever I can!
 My journey to Queen's was a learning curve and a hugely gratifying experience; I hope to help aspiring applicants find their footing in this wonderful new environment.

 Hiya Grover